zyteo/go_backend/readme.md

 13 Feb 2023 - Added delete user function.
 Tested with Postman.

+Edited response for some functions.
+Done with CRUD for users.

 12 Feb 2023 - Adjusted update function.

 Confirmed that update user works, tested with Postman.